Best Running Shoes Fully Reviewed & Compared in 2020

 In terms of durability, these running shoes feature a seamless construction which allows it to be more durable.
 The outsole of the shoe is also made of durable continental rubber that not only holds up well over time but is also abrasion-resistant.

 When we looked at the overall flexibility of the shoe, we found that they are indeed really flexible.
 The feature a socklike fit which allows for a full range of motion with each and every stride.
-This model also features a heel cage that allows your heel to splay for those of you who are heal strikers as well.
+This model also features a heel cage that allows your heel to splay for those of you who are healing strikers as well.

 3. Nike Zoom Fly Flyknit